odCat/gtypist/lessons/ktdvorak_abcd.typ

 *:LESSON23_D4
 I:(4)
 D:I wonder if that Newsweek on the windowsill has the lowdown on Woolworths.
- :With awe, Jeremy awkwardly swallowed a whole slew of raisinettes as the John Waters film started.
- :Wynonna Judd, after a whirlwind tour of the Midwest, waited at the Waldorf Astoria for two weeks.
+ :With awe, Jeremy awkwardly swallowed a whole slew of raisinettes as the John :Wynonna Judd, after a whirlwind tour of the Midwest, waited at the Waldorf :"Your Majesty," wrote Marjorie, "Nothing justifies prejudice.
+I can rejoice *:LESSON23_D5
- :"
-*:LESSON23_D5
 I:(5)
-D:The newsletter whitewashed reports of wiretapping in Congresswoman Hollingsworth's jurisdiction.
- :wailed the janitor as he jettisoned the typewriter out the window.
+D:The newsletter whitewashed reports of wiretapping in Congresswoman :"Hallelujah," wailed the janitor as he jettisoned the typewriter out the window.
- :The projectile majestically landed at the junction of Jefferson and Winslow streets, just jolting, not injuring, a jogging tourist.
+ :The projectile majestically landed at the junction of Jefferson and Winslow G:E_LESSON23
-G:E_LESSON23

 *:S_LESSON24